Football great Earl Campbell and a host of Tyler officials came together Thursday to cut the ribbon on a new $16.4 million roadway named in his honor.

-“Today, as we stand here, this project has been paid for,” said Tyler City Councilman Ralph Caraway, who chairs the One-Half Cent Sales Tax Corp.
+“Today, as we stand here, this project has been paid for,” said Tyler City Councilman Ralph Caraway, who leads the One-Half Cent Sales Tax Corp.
 Inc. board.
-“There's not anything owed on it.”
+“There’s not anything owed on it.”

 Council members Martin Heines, Sam Mezayek and Mark Whatley also attended the ceremony.

-He played for the Houston Oilers and the New Orleans Saints before retiring in 1986.
+He played for the Houston Oilers and the New Orleans Saints of the National Football League before retiring in 1986.